ncmreynolds/retroTerm/documentation/readme.md

 void restoreCursorPosition();
 ```

-Most terminals also have the ability to save and restore the state of the cursor, which also includes [attributes and colours](attributes-and-colours).
+Most terminals also have the ability to save and restore the state of the cursor, which also includes [attributes and colours](#attributes-and-colours).
 This allows you to save the cursor state, output whatever you want somewhere else then return.
 This is only 'one layer deep' so you should always save, output and restore.

 ```c++
 void requestCursorPosition();
 ```

+This method refreshes the current cursor position from the terminal application.
+The response can take a short while so your code should wait at least a second before assuming an update has happened.

 ```c++
 void setScrollWindow(uint8_t, uint8_t);
 ```

+This method sets the scrolling region of the screen to between two specified rows (inclusive).
+Printing in this region that overflows will not scroll the whole terminal but just the lines specified.
+This is very useful for a 'logging' style window that is endlessly added to.
+Note it still scrolls the whole width of the screen.

+As this is done in the terminal application, not by the library redrawing areas it is faster and more efficient than scrolling in a widget.

 **[Back to top](#table-of-contents)**